Taking night handheld photographs is a bit tricky and may require you some skills to do it. Here are a few tips I want to share with you.

 I will not get too much into the details of post-processing as this could be a complex side, but always shoot in RAW to be able to further post-process your images and (in Lightroom) — you can use the slide to reduce image noise and then increase sharpness until you have a better version of your photo with less image noise and same sharpness level.

-To capture night photographs handheld with your DSLR is not a complicated process, but you must understand the basic settings, the exposure triangle and how this works and have a decent lens for better results.
+To capture night photographs handheld with your DSLR during your trips is not a complicated process, but you must understand the basic settings, the exposure triangle and how this works and have a decent lens for better results.

 Thank you for reading this article.
 If you managed to read until the end, you are a star, and I hope you found it insightful.
 Take care for now and stay safe!